 In contrast, work that spans more than one phase may not be suitable for FTS because of the amount of communication that is necessary to move from one phase to the next.
-Consequently, our next proposition is:
+Consequently our next proposition:

-Proposition 2: Relative to work that spans multiple systems development life cycle (SDLC) phases, the work within a particular SDLC phase is more suitable for FTS development because its specificity allows for more structured and granular handoffs.
+Proposition 2: Relative to work that spans multiple SDLC phases, the work within a particular SDLC phase is more suitable for FTS development because its specificity allows for more structured and granular hand-offs.